Background pattern

 If you estimate that the effect of Metalgial is too strong or too weak, inform your doctor or pharmacist.

-The dose is established according to the intensity of the pain or fever and the sensitivity of each person to treatment with metamizol.
-Always select the lowest necessary dose to control pain and fever.
-Your doctor will indicate how to take this medication.
+The dose is established based on the intensity of the pain or fever and the sensitivity of each person to treatment with metamizol.
+The lowest dose necessary to control the pain and fever should always be selected.
+Your doctor will indicate how you should take this medication.

 The following table shows the recommended single doses and maximum daily doses according to weight or age: